ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

 ![alt_sam2](Images/p2.jpg)

 You can also apply the effect of bluring the background of your image.
-You can varry how blur the background will be.
+You can control how blur the background will be.

 ``` python
 change_bg.blur_bg("sample2.jpg", low = True, output_image_name="blur_img.jpg")